jazware/jazco-dev/_posts/2024-01-10-golang-and-epoll.md

 ![CPU profile showing >65% CPU usage in EPollWait](/public/images/2024-01-10/epoll.png)

-As it turns out, this becomes a significant bottleneck for scaling I/O heavy Golang applications and results in very poor application performance when running a single Go binary at massive vertical scale.
+As it turns out, this becomes a significant bottleneck for scaling I/O heavy Go applications and results in very poor application performance when running a single Go binary at massive vertical scale.

 ### Resolving the Netpoll Epoll Dilemma